General information and how to apply

 - have less than £6000 in savings

-- be living in a property in Council Tax bands A-E (if you do not own your home, then you can also apply in bands F, G and H)
+- be living in a property in Council Tax bands A to E (if you don't own your home, then you can also apply in bands F, G and H)

-You will be required to upload proof of your National Insurance (NI) number at the time of making an application.
-Please ensure you have this before proceeding.
+You will need to upload proof of your National Insurance (NI) number at the time of applying.
+You should make sure you have this before starting the online form.

-If you are currently in receipt of CTR and are informing us of a change in your circumstance, please complete the online form below:
+If you're currently in receipt of CTR and need to tell of a change in your circumstance, fill out the online form.

 You may be issued a penalty of up to £70 if you fail to report a change in your circumstances within two months of the change.

-If you are awarded CTR we will apply the reduction to your Council Tax account and send you a new bill with the discount included.
+If you're awarded CTR we will apply the reduction to your Council Tax account and send you a new bill with the discount included.

-Please note we will no longer send you a notification letter detailing your entitlement.
+We will no longer send you a notification letter detailing your entitlement, your Council Tax demand notice will show your reduction.

 How CTR entitlement is calculated